injaneity/bart-end-er/README.md

 - Profile page
 - Clerk secure sign in and authentication with Google / Github

 From a barebones UI/UX perspective, almost everything that was **necessary** was present in the final prototype, with a strong focus on the community features such as public reviews and reposting.
-However, there were many features planned out that could not be executed (more details discussed below)
+However, there were many features planned out that could not be executed (more details discussed below).
+On a side note, I really thought that the ISBN open library API was a really cool way to do data entry.

 Planned Functionality (can be completed within the next 24 hours):
 - Accepting & executing book exchanges